America’s First Military Academy, the Pluckemin Academy (Dec.1778) was

 One of the greatest untold stories of the American Revolution.

-One of the lesser known stories of the American revolution is the truths about the Pluckemin Encampment, also known as the Pluckemin Cantonment.
-You see, a cantonment is different than an Encampment because a cantonment has actual buildings verses temporary tents.
+One of the lesser-known stories of the American Revolution is the truth about the Pluckemin Encampment, also known as the Pluckemin Cantonment.
+You see, a cantonment is different than an Encampment because a cantonment has actual buildings versus temporary tents.
 Back in 2005, we started on a quest to expose this story.
-While the notes below are raw, we’ve left them in their original state so you can see what we knew at the time.
-There are a number of researched efforts that have come from this piece.
+While the notes below are raw, we’ve left them in their original state so you can see what we knew then.
+Several research efforts have come from this piece.
 See the links at the end of this post.

-There are still many people that don’t know about the treasure on the hillside in the sleepy little hamlet of Pluckemin in Bedminster Township, New Jersey.
-With the help of groups like the Friends of the Jacobus Vanderveer House, the story is coming to light and there soon may be a museum to recognize one of the greatest untold stories of the American Revolution.
+Many people still don’t know about the treasure on the hillside in the sleepy little hamlet of Pluckemin in Bedminster Township, New Jersey.
+With the help of groups like the Friends of the Jacobus Vanderveer House, the story is coming to light, and there soon may be a museum to recognize one of the greatest untold stories of the American Revolution.

 It all started with this 1779 drawing that was lost in the US government archives.

-The video below is the result of a grant received from the Somerset County Cultural and Heritage Commission granted to the Friends of the Jacobus Vanderveer house.
-Brooks Betz served as the Project Manager for the execution of the grant.
-Instead of producing a physical model of the cantonment, a virtual model was created with the help of John Seidel, archeologiest lead of the 2nd Pluckemin Dig.
+The video below shows a grant from the Somerset County Cultural and Heritage Commission to the Friends of the Jacobus Vanderveer house.
+Brooks Betz served as the Project Manager for the grant’s execution.
+Instead of producing a physical model of the cantonment, a virtual model was created with the help of John Seidel, archeologist lead of the 2nd Pluckemin Dig.
 John is also a professor at Washington College in Maryland.

 General Knox’s Artillery

-General Henry Knox had some innovative ideas for improving the Continental Army’s artillery.
-At Pluckemin, he put many of his theories to practice.
-The camp itself at the time was an impressive site that attracted spectators from miles around.
-In addition to barracks for the enlisted men and separate quarters for the officers, the camp included an Armour’s shop, a complete military forge and a laboratory.
-The most significant innovation, however, was the establishment of the first military academy in the country for the training of artillery and engineering officers, therefore becoming the forerunner to the Academy at West Point.”
+General Henry Knox had innovative ideas for improving the Continental Army’s artillery.
+At Pluckemin, he put many of his theories into practice.
+The camp itself, at the time, was an impressive site that attracted spectators from miles around.
+In addition to barracks for the enlisted men and separate quarters for the officers, the camp included an Armour’s shop, a complete military forge, and a laboratory.
+The most significant innovation, however, was the establishment of the first military academy in the country to train artillery and engineering officers, therefore becoming the forerunner to the Academy at West Point.”

-However, those barracks, buildings and academy at the Pluckemin encampment disappeared shortly after the end of the Revolutionary War.
-Since then, most of the site has been intensively developed with a residential development called “The Hills”.
-But in the late 1970s, before the Friends of JVH was around, there was a non-profit Pluckemin Archaeological Project sponsored a dig which recovered thousands of artifacts.
+However, those barracks, buildings, and the academy at the Pluckemin encampment disappeared shortly after the end of the Revolutionary War.
+Since then, most of the site has been intensively developed with a residential development called “The Hills.”
+But in the late 1970s, before the Friends of JVH was around, a non-profit Pluckemin Archaeological Project sponsored a dig that recovered thousands of artifacts.
 Much was learned about the Revolution from the project.

 The 1779 Grand Alliance Ball – Pluckemin